Shakespeare reckoned there were Seven Ages of Man. I’ve limited my stages of lifting progress to five.

 It’s also a great time for the proud parent (your coach), who sees regular progress to justify their awesome coaching, and a slew of PBs to publish on social media showing everyone how brilliant they are. (hashtag proudcoach)

 It’s still exciting, but things are settling down.
 With any luck, you are in a rhythm with your training, going to the gym every week.
-You’ve got a handful of big exercises in your arsenal and you are focussing on getting better at those.
+You’ve got a handful of big exercises in your arsenal and you are focussing on getting better at those and lifting heavier weights.

 You enjoy the feeling of lifting weights and getting stronger week by week.
 You are no longer the ‘new one’ so you can also help others, which is a nice feeling.
 The environment of the weight room doesn’t feel so alien and intimidating any more.
 You may even be starting to try some of your new skills out in the gym on your own.